 got lost went on a walk in the Surrey Hills I saw a sign for the Denbies Vineyard but I thought it was private property so I never thought a whole wine world of its own existed on the premises.

-Our sunny Sunday was definitely one to remember and we would highly recommend checking out both Mayfield and Denbies, and just maybe go for the Pizza Express or something if you go to Dorking.
+Our sunny Sunday was definitely one to remember and we would highly recommend checking out both Mayfield and Denbies if you have the opportunity.

 “The secret of being happy is accepting where you are in life and making the most out of every day.” – Author Unkown